-Being by far one of the most spectacular and beautiful areas, it is located in Thessaly, Central Greece, a little more than 215km away from Thessaloniki.
+Being by far one of the most spectacular and beautiful areas, Meteora is located in Thessaly, Central Greece, a little more than 215km away from Thessaloniki.

 As the name of the area itself means “Suspended in the Air” we can easily understand why these Byzantine creations along with the surrounding natural beauties are truly unique.

-Today some of the monasteries are still active, while the most important of them, the Holy Monastery of Great Meteoron built in the mid13th century A.D. is being used as a museum.
+Today some of the monasteries are still active, while one of them, the Holy Monastery of Great Meteoron built in the mid13th century A.D. is being used as a museum.